Thecaprifire/README-architect/README.md

   Provide answers to the questions, and watch your README generate.

   ## Contributing
-  Please visit github docs on contributing.
+  Check github docs for contributing.

   ## Tests
   npm test